California man made pipe bombs, plotted attacks on Democrats to keep Trump in power, prosecutors say

 Lemke said he and his cohorts “are not white supremacists” but “active/retired law enforcement or military,” the complaint says, noting that on Facebook, Lemke said he was a captain in the Air Force and a retired ranking officer in the Alameda County Sheriff’s Office.

-In a statement issued Tuesday, Jeffries’s office thanked law enforcement including the FBI, the U.S. Capitol Police and the New York Police Department “for their commitment to protecting the safety and well-being of his family and all Members of the United States Congress.”
+In a statement issued Tuesday, Jeffries’ office thanked law enforcement including the FBI, the U.S. Capitol Police and the New York Police Department “for their commitment to protecting the safety and well-being of his family and all Members of the United States Congress.”

 — — —